 By demonstrating that your company understands your customers’ needs and taking the time to address how your product or service can fix specific pain points, whether in-person or via a live webinar, it creates more trust.
 Your upsell will seems less salesy and more helpful.

 What Kind of Marketing Events are There?

 Digital marketing events offer companies a less expensive alternative to hosting or participating in physical events.
-They also allow businesses to reach a global audience more effortlessly and to create events that address timely topics that physical events, which require more lead time, can’t do.
+They also allow businesses to reach a global audience more effortlessly and to create events that address timely topics that physical events, which require more planning, can’t do.

 Live webinars help facilitate engagement with prospects and customers.
 Webinars revolve around product demos, presentations, and discussions, and are usually 30-60 minutes long.

 If you host a live webinar, make it interactive by allowing participants to ask questions and taking polls.
 This increases customer engagement and makes viewers feel like they received real value for taking the time to watch your webinar.
 Polling also gives you valuable data that you can then share with your marketing, product, and sales teams.

 Email a recording of the webinar for registrants who aren’t able to join the live webinar.
 You can also have upload on-demand webinars to your website’s resources page.

 Live streaming allows people who are unable to attend in person to see presentations and interact with your brand via social media.
 It can also be a fun way to offer viewers a ‘behind-the-scenes’ look at your event, creating more transparency and giving your company a human face.

 Starbucks used live streaming to broadcast their event showcasing the importance of voting.
 The chairman and CEO of Starbucks Howard Schultz and rapper Common talked about the importance of voting and urged viewers to send in questions which they would later answer in order to increase engagement for the event.